jodimead/jodimead.github.io/_pages/cv.md

 Service and leadership
 ======
 * 2017-2022: co-Director of PhD in Computing
-  * Interdiscipinary program in the Graduate College
+  * Interdiscipinary program located in the Graduate College
-  * 70 students with 36 advisors across 8 departments
+  * Built with 60 students and 36 advisors across 8 departments
 * 2019-2020: Associate Dean in Residence, Graduate College
   * Led university-wide mentoring activites
   * Representative of the College during meetings and events with students, faculty and administrators.